 Ortiz Freuler, J., & Iglesias, C. (2018).
 How are governments in Latin America using artificial intelligence?
 Web Foundation.

-Cited by WHO / ITU, UNICEF, & UN Special Rapporteur on racism
+Cited by WHO / ITU, UNICEF, IDB, & UN Special Rapporteur on Racism

-Latin American governments adopting AI are facing twin challenges: effectiveness and legitimacy.
+Latin American governments adopting AI face challenges of effectiveness and legitimacy.

 Avila, R., Ortiz-Freuler, J., & Fagan, C. (2018).
 The invisible curation of content: Facebook’s News Feed and our information diets.
 Web Foundation.